ajatoledo/octoprint-docker-setup/mjpeg-streamer.md

     + [Snap Source Page](https://snapcraft.io/mjpg-streamer)
     + [Source Page](https://github.com/ogra1/mjpg-streamer)

+- Log Out and Log Back In: after installing the snap, users needed to start a new shell session to enable the `mjpg-streamer` commands

 ### Start Camera Stream(s)

 The examples below outline how to open both a single camera stream and multiple camera streams using `mjpg-streamer`